yuboxie/hierarchical-seq2seq/README.md

 A hierarchical sequence to sequence model similar to the hierarchical recurrent encoder-decoder (HRED) in the following paper.
 > Iulian Vlad Serban, Alessandro Sordoni, Yoshua Bengio, Aaron C. Courville, and Joelle Pineau.
 Building End-To-End Dialogue Systems Using Generative Hierarchical Neural Network Models.
 AAAI 2016.

-The model consists of three RNNs--at each time step, the encoder RNN takes one utterance as input and encodes it into a fixed-sized context vector, which is the input to the context RNN, and then the decoder RNN generates the response by decoding the output of the context RNN.
-Unlike the original paper, we use GRU instead of LSTM, and context vector serves only as the initial hidden state of the decoder RNN.
+The model consists of three RNNs.
+At each time step, the encoder RNN takes one utterance as input and encodes it into a fixed-sized context vector, which is the input to the context RNN, and then the decoder RNN generates the response by decoding the output of the context RNN.
+Unlike the original paper, we use GRU instead of LSTM, and the context vector serves only as the initial hidden state of the decoder RNN.

 ## Dataset
 We use the [DailyDialog](http://yanran.li/dailydialog.html) dataset, which contains 13,118 multi-turn dialogs in total.
 In addition, each utterance in each dialog is labeled with one of the Ekman's six emotions plus a neutral one.